DavidSantia/tag_api/README.md

 ```sh
 docker run --name tag_api_db --rm -p 6603:3306 tagdemo
 ```
+As shown above, we are mapping the MySQL default port 3306 from the container, to 6603 on localhost.
+This was chosen so as to not conflict if you have a locally installed MySQL on the default port.

 The database will be ready after you see the message:
 ```
 [Entrypoint] MySQL init process done.
 Ready for start up.